mobby1982/elevator-sim/README.md

 # Elevator-sim
-Elevator Simulator - playing with Akka and Spray
+Elevator Simulator - playing with Akka and Spray ( Java 1.7 Required )

 # Instructions to the application